davybrion/companysite-dotnet/content/blog/2009-11-requestresponse-service-layer-asynchronous-client-side-usage.md

 Note: This post is part of a series.
 Be sure to read the introduction <a href="/blog/2009/11/requestresponse-service-layer-series/">here</a>.

-First of all, i would like to mention that i am by no means an expert on WCF and asynchronous operations, so it is quite possible that some of the things in this post could be done easier by someone who knows more about it.
-Most of the code in this post wasn't written by me either, but by my co-worker Tom Ceulemans (who unfortunately doesn't have a blog that i can link to).
+First of all, I would like to mention that I am by no means an expert on WCF and asynchronous operations, so it is quite possible that some of the things in this post could be done easier by someone who knows more about it.
+Most of the code in this post wasn't written by me either, but by my co-worker Tom Ceulemans (who unfortunately doesn't have a blog that I can link to).
 What you'll see in this post does work and it actually works very well.
-But as i said, there very well might be room for some nice improvements here.
+But as I said, there very well might be room for some nice improvements here.
 Anyways, let's get to it.

 As you know by now, our Service Contract for the Request/Response Service Layer (RRSL) looks like this: